 My mother calls from the bottom of the stairs, “Ruby honey, your ride is here.”

 “Coming.”
-The wooden planks creak with age beneath me.
-At the bottom, I glance out the kitchen window; my house backs up to a lake and fog has set in, hanging just above the glassy water.
+I head out of my room.
+The wooden planks of the stairs creak with age beneath me.
+At the bottom, I glance out the kitchen window.
+My house backs up to a lake and fog has set in, hanging just above the glassy water.